 - Property tax is levied on all properties.
 The taxable value is based on the property’s current market value construction replacement cost with the applicable tax rate dependent on the classification of the property (residential or commercial).

-The application process for Antigua and Barbuda citizenship by investment
+The application process for Antigua citizenship by investment

-The Citizenship-by-Investment Unit (CIU) is the responsible government agency for processing all applications.
+The Citizenship-by-Investment Unit (CIU) is the government authority responsible for processing all applications.

 The CIU assesses each application carefully and may occasionally request the applicant to attend an interview.
 The CIU further goes through strict due diligence checks and will decline an application if the applicant makes a false statement or excludes any relevant information in the application.

 The application process takes between three to four months, from the time the application is submitted.

 When your application is ‘Approved in Principle’ and a letter of ‘Approval in Principle’ is issued, this means that the CIU has granted your request for citizenship, provided that you submit all necessary documentation, pay government fees and make your qualifying investments.

 Note that under the real estate option, the time frame may vary depending on the project.